AviadKorakin/Vault/GCM.md

   Start with an initial value, `Y₀ = 0`.

 - **Block Processing:**
-  For each 128-bit block \(S_i\) (covering blocks derived from both the AAD and the ciphertext, plus one extra block that encodes their lengths), compute:
+  For each 128-bit block $$S_i$$ (covering blocks derived from both the AAD and the ciphertext, plus one extra block that encodes their lengths), compute:

   $$Y_i = (Y_{i-1} \oplus S_i) \cdot H$$